des4maisons/til/til.md

 # npm, node, js

+* `yarn config list` shows all config values
+* `npm config ls -l` shows you all config values - default and overridden.
+* `yarn install --verbose` can tell you why your install might be failing
 * To run only a single test with Jest, use `test.only` when declaring the test.
 * `npm run <command>` corresponds to commands declared in `package.json`.
 * You can pass more args to npm script targets by using `-- <extra args>`.
 Eg `npm run test -- ./path/to/test --jestOptions`